simonschoof/simonschoof.com/content/post/cqrs-es-kotlin-backend.md

 ##### Command Query Responsibility Segregation (CQRS)

 CQRS is one of the two main architectural patterns we want to demonstrate in the implementation of the project.
-CQRS is an extension of the Command Query Separation (CQS) principle, which was introduced by Bertrand Meyer in his book Object-Oriented Software Construction.
+CQRS is an extension of the Command Query Separation (CQS) principle, which was introduced by Bertrand Meyer in his book Object-Oriented Software Construction[<sup> [7](#ref-7) </sup>].
 CQS states that a method should either change the state of an object or return a result, but not both.
 CQRS takes this principle further and segregates the read and write operations of an application into two different parts of the application.
 In its simplest form, CQRS
 > is simply the creation of two objects where there was previously only one.